Torsh Ap

-Torsh Ap (ترش اپ, also Romanized as Torsh Āp) is a village in Dokuheh Rural District, Seh Qaleh District, Sarayan County, South Khorasan Province, Iran.
-At the 2006 census, its population was 26, in 6 families.
+Torsh Ap (ترش اپ) (Note: Also romanized as Torsh Āp) is a village in Dokuheh Rural District of Seh Qaleh District in Sarayan County, South Khorasan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 26 in six households.
+The village did not appear in the following census of 2011.
+The 2016 census measured the population of the village as zero.